Skip to main content

 Reduce Noise: 10%

-9. Close the file without saving changes when prompted.
+9. Close the file (do not save the changes if asked).

 Amount: 400%